What Address Verify Does

 - A ‘Matchscore’, which indicates how much the provided address has changed during the verification process

-- Using the AVC provided in the Verify response (see above) you can make a decision about what to do next, i.e. accept the verified address, or revert to the manually inputted address
+- Using the AVC provided in the Verify response (see above), decisions can be made about what to do next, i.e. accept the verified address, or revert to the manually inputted address

 - Hosted in the public cloud

-- Address data divided into multiple fields: in this instance you may have some specific data (such as city and postal code) which can be passed in specific fields, and some that contains mixed information (house/building number plus street, etc.) which can be passed together to be parsed, matched, corrected, standardised and formatted
+- Address data divided into multiple fields: in this instance there may be some specific data (such as city and postal code) which can be passed in specific fields, and some that contains mixed information (house/building number plus street, etc.) which can be passed together to be parsed, matched, corrected, standardized and formatted

 - The level to which an address has been validated